Sell Data to AI Algorithms Without Revealing It: Secure Data Valuation and Sharing via Homomorphic Encryption: Experiments

-We operationalize this transition in a synthetic market.
+We operationalize this transition in a synthetic but realistic market.
 The Buyer is an OpenELM-270M language model optimizing for a specific downstream capability: the Multi-step Soft Reasoning (MuSR) benchmark \citep{sprague2023musr}.
-We specifically target the ``team allocation'' task, which requires satisfying complex logical constraints\footnote{The team allocation task asks the model to read a natural-language story, infer each person’s skills and interpersonal compatibility from soft clues, and choose the assignment of people to tasks that maximizes overall team efficiency.}.
-The sellers are 1,000 individual books drawn from the BookCorpusOpen dataset\footnote{\url{https://huggingface.co/datasets/lucadiliello/bookcorpusopen}}.
+We specifically target the ``team allocation'' task, which requires satisfying complex logical constraints\footnote{The team allocation task asks the model to read a natural-language story, infer each person’s skills and interpersonal compatibility from soft clues, and assign people to tasks to maximize overall team efficiency.}.
+The sellers are 1,000 individual books drawn from the BookCorpusOpen dataset \citep{huggingface2024bookcorpus}.
 Using our secure protocol, the Buyer calculates the marginal utility of each book ex ante, enabling a licensing decision based on predicted performance rather than data volume.

 \Cref{fig:bookmkt} presents the ranked distribution of influence scores across the 1,000 sellers.
-The empirical data reveals a stark asymmetry in data utility that challenges the economic viability of a flat-rate compensation model.
+The empirical data reveal a stark asymmetry in data utility that challenges the economic viability of a flat-rate compensation model.
 The vast majority of the corpus exhibits positive influence scores.
 In the context of loss minimization, a positive score implies that training on these texts actively increases the buyer's error on the downstream reasoning task.
 Conversely, utility is concentrated entirely in the minority of the corpus in the rightmost tail.
 Under a uniform pricing regime like the Bartz settlement, the market forces the buyer to cross-subsidize the ``harmful majority,'' paying for data that degrades model performance at the expense of the sparse minority of authors whose works actually drive capability.